jedimt/ansible-playbooks-nebulon/playbooks/ansible-playbook-vmware-fullstack/README.md

 Playbook: VMware Full Stack Deployment
 ======================================

-There are two playbooks in this folder:
+There are three playbooks in this folder:

 - `vmware_fullstack_playbook_vsphere8.yml` -> Creates a nPod using existing ESXi image, deploys a VCSA (version 8.x) to the nPod, adds the ESXi hosts to the self-hosted VCSA and clones a template to the vSphere cluster.
 - `vmware_fullstack_playbook_vsphere7.yml` -> Creates a nPod using existing ESXi image, deploys a VCSA (version 7.x) to the nPod, adds the ESXi hosts to the self-hosted VCSA and clones a template to the vSphere cluster.

-**_NOTE_**: This set of playbooks relies on an unsupported method of customizing a templated image of ESXi and is for demonstration purposes only.
+**_NOTE_**: The preceeding playbooks rely on an unsupported method of customizing a templated image of ESXi and is for demonstration purposes only.

+- `vmware_fullstack_playbook_vsphere8_iso.yml` -> Uses a customized ESXi ISO image to automate the installation of ESXi.
+This is a supported method for deploying ESXi, however it requires creating a custom ISO and managing the virtual media state on the server out of band management controller (iLOM, iDRAC, XCC, etc) which makes it slower and more error prone.
+Instructions for creating a customized ISO image can be found in the [Appendix A](https://on.nebulon.com/docs/en-us/solutions/vmware-vsphere/11a2ae83f5ce16d8975f3917eff34a39) section of the VMware vSphere solutions guide at on.nebulon.com/docs.

 Prerequisites
 -------------